10 Day Summer Self Drive Tour to Iceland’s Remote Northwest with Snaefellsnes & the Westfjords

 If you have some time to spare in the evening, Akureyri is filled with numerous points of interest.
 You could see the church, Akureyrarkirkja (arguably more impressive than its cousin in the capital), the Akureyri Botanical Gardens, or explore some of the city's exciting local nightlife.

 Day 7 takes you to the majestic sites on the Diamond Circle.

-The Diamond Circle is the northern equivalent of the more famous Golden Circle sightseeing route, comprising of four stops: Húsavík, Ásbyrgi Canyon, Lake Mývatn and Dettifoss Waterfall.
+The Diamond Circle is the northern equivalent of the more famous Golden Circle sightseeing route, comprising of four stops: Husavik, Asbyrgi Canyon, Lake Myvatn, and Dettifoss Waterfall.

-Dettifoss Waterfall is found within Vatnajökull National Park, the second largest National Park in Europe.
+Dettifoss Waterfall is found within Vatnajokull National Park, the second largest National Park in Europe.
 This stunning feature is Iceland's most powerful waterfall, pouring 96,500 gallons of cascading water over its lip every second into the dark and cragged canyon below.

-If you would like to take advantage of the abundance of whale watching opportunities, you can take a whale watching tour from Husavik.
+If you want to take advantage of the abundance of whale watching opportunities, you can take a whale watching tour from Husavik.
 There are two types of whale watching tours to choose from.
 You could opt for a traditional whale watching tour, where you will board a boat and head into the sea to spot these calming creatures.
-Another option you could choose is to take a rib boat tour.
+Another option is to take a rib boat tour.
 In this variation, you will travel through the northern waters in a smaller and more agile rib boat, meaning you will be able to get even closer to these giants of the sea.

 If you would like some relaxation, there are two other options you could add to your day.